gitlabhq/gitlabhq/doc/user/admin_area/user_cohorts.md

 As a benefit of having the [usage ping active](settings/usage_statistics.md), GitLab lets you analyze the users' activities of your GitLab installation.
-Under [LINK], when the usage ping is active, GitLab will show the monthly cohorts of new users and their activities over time.
+Under `/admin/cohorts`, when the usage ping is active, GitLab will show the monthly cohorts of new users and their activities over time.

 How do we read the user cohorts table?
 Let's take an example with the following user cohorts.